-Since baptism makes one a member of Christ’s Body, (the Church) it is expected that the person being baptised become involved in the life of the parish here at St. John’s.
-Those coming from outside our metropolitan area who seek to have the baptism here because of a familial/generational tie to St. John’s should be active in a parish family near their home.
+Since baptism makes one a member of Christ’s Body (the Church), it is expected that the person being baptized become involved in the life of the parish here at St. John’s.
+Those coming from outside our metropolitan area who wish to have the baptism here—due to a familial or generational tie to St. John’s—should be active in a parish near their home.

 Contact the parish office for more information.